 The respective total student loan debt balance for these four states is $111.7 billion, $85.4 billion, $73.5 billion, and $72.8 billion.

 7. 14% of Class of 2018 parents took $35,600 in federal Parent PLUS loans.

 Graduation is usually a festive event.
 For some parents of the Class of 2018, however, graduation equaled debt.
 In addition to the 69% of that year’s students who took out a loan, 14% of their parents acquired debt too.
-Parents took an average of $35,600 in federal Parent PLUS loans, according to statistics on the average student loan debt from 2018.
+Parents took an average of $35,600 in federal Parent PLUS loans, according to college student statistics on the average student loan debt from 2018.

 8. 11.5% of all student loans are in default or 90 days or more delinquent.

 Student loans have the most negative figures even when compared to mortgages, auto loans, and credit card delinquency.
 Approximately 11.5% of students failed to meet their payment duties with a noted delinquency of 90 days or more.
 In contrast, the respective percentages for the previously mentioned sectors were 1.5%, 4%, and 7.5%.

 9. Less than 0.5% of Americans are approved for student loan forgiveness.

 In January 2019, the program for student loan forgiveness rejected 99.5% of all applications.
 Put differently, the program approved only 0.5% of the people with student debt in America for loan forgiveness.

 Reportedly, 72% of the applications simply didn’t meet the requirements, whereas 27% of the applications came with either missing or incomplete information.
 A few months later, in March, the same situation continued when 99% of borrowers saw their applications rejected again.

 10. In 2019, California and Texas remain the states with the highest school debt.